-Spatial derivatives are approximated using fourth-order central differences, and the system is forward time-stepped using fourth order Runge-Kutta.
-After specifying non-dimensional parameters, the corresponding rigid-lid solution is used to initialize the troposphere domain, while the stratosphere is initialized at rest.
-Since the unbalanced wave must undergo rapid gravity-wave adjustment, several dampening mechanisms are used to eliminate spurious gravity-wave energy.
+Spatial derivatives are approximated using fourth-order central differences, and the system is forward time-stepped using fourth-order Runge-Kutta.
+After specifying nondimensional parameters, the corresponding rigid-lid solution is used to initialize the troposphere domain, while the stratosphere is initialized at rest.
+Since the unbalanced wave must undergo rapid gravity wave adjustment, several dampening mechanisms are used to eliminate spurious gravity wave energy.
 A spectral filter is applied at each time step to eliminate small-scale noise.
-A strong sponge-layer is included along the edges and top of the domain to eliminate reflection of gravity waves, downward propagating waves, and spurious noise.
-For details on the mathematical form of the full numerical system, see Appendix A. The system is integrated for a long period of time, during which the domain is periodically rescaled by a constant to prevent numerical overflow.
+A strong spongelayer is included along the edges and top of the domain to eliminate reflection of gravity waves, downward-propagating waves, and spurious noise.
+For details on the mathematical form of the full numerical system, see appendix A. The system is integrated for a long period of time, during which the domain is periodically rescaled by a constant to prevent numerical overflow.
 We then isolate the growing mode of interest and infer both the complex growth rate and meridional/vertical structures.
 The real component of the growth rate is calculated by the linear slope of the time-varying log of the amplitude of a prognostic variable (after accounting for the rescaling).
 The imaginary component of the growth rate is calculated by the slope of the time-varying phase of a prognostic variable.
+Although we initially assume that the damping at the upper boundary does not significantly affect the stratospheric solution, the corresponding growth rate and the meridional structures of all prognostic variables are rigorously checked to satisfy the governing equations, boundary conditions, and matching conditions.
+As a partial test of correctness of the numerical code, the numerical solutions for the v = 0(n = -1) modes were cross referenced with the v = 0 analytic solutions.